 Hopefully this article has encouraged you to branch out and try something new or unfamiliar.
 The Bourbon & Banter team always want you to #DrinkCurious and we will continue to branch out in the upcoming months to give our readers a bit more coverage beyond bourbon.
 Don’t worry, there will still be PLENTY of bourbon content.
 We just want to give you some content on other spirits from the perspective of bourbon enthusiasts.

-Disclaimer: Codigo 1530 provided Bourbon & Banter with a sample of their products for this review.
+Disclaimer: Bourbon & Banter received a sample of this product from the brand for review.
 We appreciate their willingness to allow us to review their products with no strings attached.
 Thank you.